mapsplugin/cordova-plugin-googlemaps-doc/v2.0.0/For-ionic2-users/README.md

 }
 ```
+Now you can build and take a look at your brand new map.
+Don't try to use `ionic serve` as this is a native module and thus will only be available on iOS and Android devices.

-When you want to use a fullscreen map without any tabs or toolbar you will run in to a bug, resulting in a hidden map.
+If you want to use a fullscreen map without any tabs or toolbar you will run in to a bug, resulting in a hidden map.
 Please see the following (https://github.com/mapsplugin/cordova-plugin-googlemaps/issues/1429 "#1429") to fix that problem.